A nearly pristine star from the Large Magellanic Cloud

 With the 3D model grid in place, the carbon upper limit was determined with the profile likelihood.
 The signal-to-noise ratio in the G band region is 70/pixel or 100 per resolution element.
 We fixed the spectral smoothing to 0.14{\AA} FWHM based on nearby detected lines and mask all absorption lines that are not due to carbon features.
 The CH G band covers two different echelle orders on MIKE.
 Rather than normalize and stitch the two orders, we modeled the continuum of each order separately to avoid any spectral interpolation that would affect the noise properties.
 For each order, we adopt a seventh degree polynomial, which was selected by running our upper limit procedure for polynomial degrees between 3 and 13 and picking the lowest order model that minimized the Akaike information criterion\cite{Akaike1976}.
 The choice is purposefully conservative: lower polynomial degrees result in more stringent carbon upper limits by 0.1-0.2 dex, as they do not allow a slight continuum increase right above the carbon bands.
+Higher polynomial degrees $>11$ are sufficiently flexible to introduce an artificial $1-2\sigma$ detection by raising the continuum only above the CH bands while still matching the continuum outside of those regions.
 We then adopted a $3\sigma$ (99.9\% confidence) upper limit, corresponding to $\Delta \chi^2 = 10.273$ for one degree of freedom.
+We also calculate a $5\sigma$ upper limit corresponding to $\Delta \chi^2 = 26.338$.